awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-adaptive-authentication.md

 ## Providing event feedback<a name="user-pool-settings-adaptive-authentication-feedback"></a>

 Event feedback affects risk evaluation in real time and improves the risk evaluation algorithm over time\.
 You can provide feedback on the validity of sign\-in attempts through the Amazon Cognito console and API operations\.

+**Note**
+Your event feedback influences the risk level that Amazon Cognito assigns to subsequent user sessions with the same characteristics\.

+In the Amazon Cognito console, choose a user from the **Users** tab and select **Provide event feedback**\.
+You can review the event details and **Set as valid** or **Set as invalid**\.

 The console lists the sign\-in history on the **Users and groups** tab\.
 If you select an entry, you can mark the event as valid or not valid\.
 You can also provide feedback through the user pool API operation [AdminUpdateAuthEventFeedback](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminUpdateAuthEventFeedback.html), and through the AWS CLI command [admin\-update\-auth\-event\-feedback](https://docs.aws.amazon.com/cli/latest/reference/cognito-idp/admin-update-auth-event-feedback.html)\.

+When you select **Set as valid** in the Amazon Cognito console or provide a `FeedbackValue` value of `valid` in the API, you tell Amazon Cognito that you trust a user session where Amazon Cognito has evaluated some level of risk\.
+When you select **Set as invalid** in the Amazon Cognito console or provide a `FeedbackValue` value of `invalid` in the API, you tell Amazon Cognito that you don't trust a user session, or you don't believe that Amazon Cognito evaluated a high\-enough risk level\.

 ## Sending notification messages<a name="user-pool-settings-adaptive-authentication-messages"></a>